mikewest/http-state-tokens/README.md

 *   Cookies are available to JavaScript by default (via `document.cookie`), which enables a smooth upgrade from one-time XSS to theft of persistent credentials (and also makes cookies available to Spectre-like attacks on memory).
-Though the `HttpOnly` attribute was introduced well over a decade ago, only ~8.31% of `Sec-Cookie` operations use it today.
+Though the `HttpOnly` attribute was introduced well over a decade ago, only ~8.31% of `Set-Cookie` operations use it today.

 *   Cookies are sent to non-secure origins by default, which enables trivial credential theft when you visit your local Evil But Delicious Coffee Shoppe™.
 The `Secure` attribute locks the cookie